enceris/enceris.github.io/p/1/raw.md

 "That's... a very good point."
 He took his notebook out and began writing.
 Once more, he was fully engrossed and had become that sturdy wall.
-"How might I make this optimal for their survivability?"
-He mumbled to himself.
+"How might I make this optimal for their survivability?" he mumbled to himself.

 Darus laughed again, "Survivability, eh?
 I guess you can't argue with